 Section 9.
 Reapplication for Membership.

 An individual who has resigned under Section 7 or was expelled under Section 8 above shall be eligible to apply for reinstatement to membership three (3) years following the date of resignation or expulsion.
-Reinstatement shall require sponsorship by three (3) Active Members of AAPL and/ or a letter from the affiliated local association attesting to the suspended individual’s good behavior during the period of resignation or expulsion and approval by the majority of the Executive Committee after review and recommendation by the Ethics Committee, and the vote of a three-fourths (3/4) majority of the Board of Directors at the next regularly scheduled meeting.
+Reinstatement shall require sponsorship by three (3) Active Members of AAPL attesting to the suspended individual’s good behavior during the period of resignation or expulsion and approval by the majority of the Executive Committee after review and recommendation by the Ethics Committee, and the vote of a three-fourths (3/4) majority of the Board of Directors at the next regularly scheduled meeting.

 Section 10.
 Notice.

 Any notice required to be given or document required to be served shall be sent by certified mail or commercial carrier (receipt verified) addressed to the Party’s address on file with AAPL.
 A notice shall be deemed given when deposited in the USPS or with a commercial carrier.

+Section 11: Local Association Ethics Violations.

+If an AAPL affiliated local association is notified of an ethics violation within its membership, the current AAPL Director, or its delegate, will notify the current AAPL Ethics Committee Chair of such violation, and the ethics committee will take the case under review.

 ARTICLE XVIII - PARLIAMENTARY AUTHORITY

-The rules contained in Robert’s Rules of Order Newly Revised shall govern the AAPL in all cases not provided for by these Bylaws.
+The rules contained in Robert’s Rules of Order Newly Revised, 12th Edition shall govern the AAPL in all cases not provided for by these Bylaws.

 ARTICLE XIX – AMENDMENTS

 Section 1.
+Require Member Approval.

-These Bylaws may be amended by a two-thirds (2/3) vote of the voting members present either in person or by proxy and voting at the regular annual membership meeting or by mail ballot if the Board of Directors so determines.
+These Bylaws may be amended by a two-thirds (2/3) vote of the voting Active Members present either in person or by proxy and voting at the regular annual membership meeting or electronically, or by mail, as the Board of Directors so determines.
 Members shall receive at least sixty (60) days’ notice of the proposed amendment.

 Section 2.
+Requirements for Submission for Approval.

 No proposed amendment to these Bylaws shall be submitted to the membership unless:

 A. The proposed amendment has been approved by majority vote of the Board of Directors; or